nccshecodes/shecodes-2020/src/index.md

 <h2>Getting started</h2>
 <p>
-  There was never a grand plan to beome a developer, it just happened.
+  There was never a grand plan to become a developer, it just happened.
 I was juggling working from home and bringing up my two boys at the time when it was becoming urgent for small businesses to get an online presence.
 We needed a website for our home business and we didn't have a budget to pay a professional.